nogibjj/Leonard_Eshun_Individual_Project_Two/README.md

 1. Use of LLM: In your README, explain how you utilized an LLM in your coding process.
 1. SQLite Database: Include a SQLite database and demonstrate CRUD (Create, Read, Update, Delete) operations.
 1. Optimized Rust Binary: Include a process that generates an optimized Rust binary as a Gitlab Actions artifact that can be downloaded.
+1. Highlight improvements in speed and resource usage by Rust relative to Python.
 1. README.md: A file that clearly explains what the project does, its dependencies, how to run the program, and how Gitlab Copilot was used.
 1. Github/Gitlab Actions: A workflow file that tests, builds, and lints your Rust code.
 1. Video Demo: A YouTube link in README.md showing a clear, concise walkthrough and demonstration of your CLI binary.
-1. Highlight improvements in speed and resource usage

 ## Use of LLM